 Pour fruit juices into a large pitcher (a gallon size will be perfect).

 - In a small saucepan, boil 2 cups of water, add the sugar and stir until dissolved.

 - Add the sugar mixture to the juice mixture and stir well.

-- Serve over ice with sliced fruit.
+Store in refrigerator until chilled.
+Serve over ice with sliced fruit.

 This recipe makes approximately 1 gallon of punch.

 Update Notes: This post was originally published in July of 2014, but was republished with an updated recipe, new photos, and tips in June of 2018.